 We have had problems in the past, and we’ve fixed it largely by doing two things – charging a big deposit for possible problem guests and screening them by phone.

-We also made a huge effort to contact all of our neighbours and did apologize.
+We also made a huge effort to contact all of our neighbors and did apologize.
 And we meant it.
 And they appreciated it.